-Lincoln Elementary School is a public elementary school in Macomb.
+Lincoln Elementary School is a public elementary school in Adair.
 The principal of Lincoln Elementary School is Rose Platt.
-583 children attend Lincoln Elementary School and are mostly Black, non-Hispanic; White, non-Hispanic; and Multiracial.
-0.2% of the Lincoln Elementary School students are "limited in English proficiency."
-48% of the 583 students here are classified as "economically disadvantaged", and 48% have subsidized lunches.
+583 students go to Lincoln Elementary School and are mostly Black, non-Hispanic; White, non-Hispanic; and Multiracial.
+0.2% of the Lincoln Elementary School students have "limited English proficiency."
+48% of the 583 students here are classified as "economically disadvantaged", and 48% are paying reduced lunch prices.
 The student to teacher ratio at Lincoln Elementary School is 14:1.
 Edison Elementary School is one of the nearest elementary schools.

 |Native American or Native Alaskan||0.2%||0%|

 |Students eligible for free or reduced-price lunch program||48%||43%|